Srgiomndz/react-e-comm/README.md

-## React shopping site using Context API
+## React shopping cart using Context API

 An E commerce site front-end with shopping cart functionality that uses Context API to share state across the app.
 Built with React, JavaScript, and CSS.
 I created this project to learn more about the React Context API and how using it can help us avoid verbose prop drilling.